hydrodynamics via matrix flows for the love of a movie

 “It’s a well-hidden secret among math professors that most problems can’t be solved.”

 These words grew in me over the years.
 They evolved into a mantra, applicable to mathematics, science, and life in general: “The more I learn, the more I realize I don’t know.”
-There’s beauty in this awareness.
-It whispers of a world of possibilities.
+There’s beauty in this awareness, a whisper of a world of possibilities.

-The course in Linear Algebra transfigured my view of mathematics.
-It was no longer about memorizing algorithms.
+The course in Linear Algebra transfigured my view of mathematics, which from there on was no longer about memorizing algorithms.
 Linear Algebra is a self-contained theory.
-It’s abstract, yet concrete because it’s geometric.
-It evokes mental pictures.
+It’s abstract, yet concrete because it’s geometric, and geometry evokes mental pictures.
+Soon after the course ended, I decided to quit engineering in favor of full-time mathematics studies.

 ~

-Twenty years later, Milo Viviani and I began to study how geometry reveals itself in the equations of hydrodynamics.
-They were formulated by Leonhard Euler in 1757 but are still far from understood.
-The more mathematicians learn about these equations, the more peculiar their solutions appear to be.
+Twenty years later, Milo Viviani and I began to appreciate how geometry reveals itself in the equations of hydrodynamics.
+These equations were formulated by Leonhard Euler in 1757 but are still far from understood.
+Somehow the more mathematicians learn about them, the more peculiar their solutions appear to be.
 Yet, there are ways to approach them.

 In 1854, Bernard Riemann developed a framework for describing generalized, higher-dimensional surfaces.
 Today we call this framework Riemannian geometry and it’s a cornerstone of modern mathematics.
 Vladimir Arnold realized in 1966 that Riemannian geometry can be used to describe Euler’s equations of hydrodynamics.
 The discovery is important because it maps mental pictures of geometry to intuition about hydrodynamics.
 A surface has curvature.
 What’s the curvature of hydrodynamics?
 What does it mean that hydrodynamics has curvature?

-Consider a mountaineer walking along geodesics: whenever she pauses to look back at a point she passed before, she couldn’t have made it from that point to where she is via a shorter path.
+Consider a mountaineer walking along geodesics.
+That is to say, she walks along a path such that whenever she pauses to look back at a point she passed before, she couldn’t have made it from that point to where she is via a shorter path.
 Imagine now two such mountaineers walking next to each other along a mountain ridge shaped like a saddle.
-The ridge has negative curvature, which implies that the mountaineers eventually diverge from each other, ending up on two different sides of the mountain.
-On the other hand, if they were walking in a crater, or near the top of a hill, where curvature is positive, they’d converge towards each other and eventually cross paths.
-In summary, geodesic motion is stable (i.e., converging) where curvature is positive and unstable (i.e., diverging) where it’s negative.
-By a leap of thought, the curvature of hydrodynamics thus reveals the stability of fluid motion, which is amazing.
+The ridge has negative curvature, which implies that the mountaineers eventually diverge from each other, ending up on different sides of the mountain.
+On the other hand, if they’d be walking in a crater, or near the top of a hill, where curvature is positive, they’d converge towards each other and eventually cross paths.
+Thus, geodesic motion is stable (i.e., converging) where curvature is positive and unstable (i.e., diverging) where it’s negative.
+Now comes the leap of thought: just like the curvature of a two-dimensional surface signify stability, the curvature of hydrodynamics reveals stability of fluid motion.
+To me, this construction of thought is remarkable, as it so plainly demonstrates the power of mathematics.

 A mathematical equation is blind to its applications.
 It’s a blueprint of a perfect machine, potentially useful but with no predestined purpose.
 Arnold’s discovery is of the type where two supposedly distinct areas of mathematics turn out to be related.
-It’s fascinating how it happened.
-Euler derived his equations, Riemann generalized geometry, and Arnold saw the former in the latter, each one century apart.
+Let’s review how it happened: Euler derived his equations, Riemann generalized geometry, and Arnold saw the former in the latter, each one century apart.
+Isn’t it fascinating?

-We cannot write down a formula that solves Euler’s equations.
-We need other ways to latch on to their solutions.
-One possibility is to replace the equations with simplified ones that computer algorithms can solve.
-But Euler’s equations are evasive, as though they’re designed to keep their solutions secret.
-There are computer algorithms that approximate solutions for short time interval, but they will fail for longer time intervals.
-And “longer” is typically quite short.
+We cannot write down a general formula that solves Euler’s equations, so we need other ways to latch on to their solutions.
+One possibility is to use “approximate” equations which we can solve via computer algorithms.
+But Euler’s equations are evasive, as though designed to keep their solutions secret.
+There are computer algorithms that approximate solutions on short time intervals, but they’ll fail on longer time intervals, where “longer” is typically still quite short.
 A different strategy is needed.

 In 1890, in his work on the stability of the solar system, Henri Poincaré laid down a new strategy to understand dynamical systems: stop focusing on individual solutions and instead study the qualitative behavior of generic solutions.
 And here Arnold’s geometry enters, because it unravels qualitative features and thereby enables Poincaré’s approach for the study of Euler’s equations.
 But for computer generated approximations there is still a problem: standard computer algorithms fail to preserve the geometry, so on long time intervals the qualitative properties disintegrate.
 Viviani and I asked if there are computer algorithms that approximate solutions of Euler’s equations in such a way that Arnold’s geometric description remains intact.
 I eventually remembered from my post-doc time in New Zealand that Robert McLachlan had showed me a curious way to approximate the 2-D Euler equations via something called the sine-bracket.
-It’s a method developed by Vladimir Zeitlin in 1991 which uses quantization theory to replace the continuous vector field in Euler’s equations with a matrix.
-Imagine my excitement.
+I returned to it and learned that it’s a method developed by Vladimir Zeitlin in 1991 which indeed preserves the geometric structure, and which at heart uses quantization theory to replace the continuous vector field in Euler’s equations with a matrix.
+My excitement went off the charts.

-We plowed the literature on Zeitlin’s model and found – not so much.
+We plowed the literature for follow-up studies on Zeitlin’s model, and we found – not so much.
 While the method preserves Arnold’s geometry, it approximates individual solutions worse than standard algorithms and therefore didn’t catch on in the computational mathematics community.
-But we were not bothered, since individual solutions can’t be approximated for long times anyway, regardless of the choice of algorithm.
-Instead, we set out to learn more about Zeitlin’s model, which clearly was underexplored (and still is).
+But we weren’t bothered, since individual solutions can’t be approximated for long times anyway, regardless of the choice of algorithm.
+Instead, we set out to further study Zeitlin’s model, which clearly was underexplored (and still is).

 “What is the matrix?”